wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 * Hero card
 * Office 365 Connector card

-For full documentation on the thumbnail and hero card types, see [Messages, cards, and actions](https://msdn.microsoft.com/en-us/microsoft-teams/botsmessages).
-For additional documentation regarding the Office 365 Connector card, see [Actionable message card reference](https://docs.microsoft.com/en-us/outlook/actionable-messages/card-reference) in the Outlook Dev Center.
+For full documentation on the thumbnail and hero card types, see [Add cards and card actions](https://msdn.microsoft.com/en-us/microsoft-teams/teams-bots-cards).
+For additional documentation regarding the Office 365 Connector card, see [Using Office 365 Connector cards](connectors.md#using-office-365-connector-cards-in-microsoft-teams).

 The result list is displayed in the Microsoft Teams UI with a preview of each item.
 The preview is generated in one of two ways: